CartoDB/documentation/app/content/spatial-extension-bq/spatial-indexes/overview.md

 ### H3

 H3 is a multiresolution hexagonal global grid system with hierarchical indexing.
+It supports sixteen resolutions, each of them composed by cells with one seventh the area of the lower resolution containing cell.
+Each hexagon cell at a particular resolution is uniquely identified, and these identifiers can be easily truncated to find the coarser containing cell.
+However, since an hexagon cannot be exactly subdivided into seven hexagons, this process results in a fixed amount of shape distortion.

+One of the most powerful properties of H3 is that all neighboring hexagons of a particular cell are at an equal distance.
+This enables fast computation of grid distances between hexagons and neighbouring areas around an index using the [DISTANCE](/spatial-extension-bq/reference/#h3kring) and [KRING](/spatial-extension-bq/reference/#h3distance) functions, respectively.

 ### S2